GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

 ## Efficient Trust Farming

 - After promoting to Bronze Grade and defeating Helmut and Melgina or Octoranus if the bondmate candidate did not receive the flaming-heart icon, then your next step is to do trust farming until it procs.
-Remember that killing the GWOs more than once does not give extra trust.
-- The sub-topics below cover the basics of how the trust system works, why Nameless Adventurers are the most efficient bondmate candidates, and the general trust farming process in Abyss 1.
+- Note that this guide is built around using Nameless units.
+If you opt for General or Legendary units, then this process can take 2-4x as long depending on your MC's alignment.

 ??? note "How to Build Trust"